 The information used for the economic impact section of this report comes directly from Clackamas County human resource data.
 NERC received information regarding the number of employees, the wages of each employee, and the zip code of each employee's residence, which allowed NERC to split local Clackamas County employees into Oregon City residents and residents of other cities.
-The separate impacts of these two groups are detailed in Section XX (pg.
-XX).
+The separate impacts of these two groups are detailed immediately below.